How to Bet on Sports in West Virginia

 FanDuel Sportsbook has up to a $1,000 refund if you lose your first bet.
 Its platform is available on desktop, Android, and iOS.

 Caesars Sportsbook is offering the Full Caesar promo offer — a $1,250 first bet on Caesars as well as 1,000 Caesars tier credits and 1,000 Reward Credits®.
-As one of the global leaders in sports betting, it is now available in several states across the US.
+As one of the global leaders in sports betting, this offer is now available in several states across the US.

 BetMGM Casino has a 100% deposit match in West Virginia, up to $1,000, and an additional $25 on the house.
 The Sportsbook offers a $1,000 risk-free bet.